Free All Angels: Critical reception

 "Shining Light" charted at number 8 in the UK and at number 23 in Ireland.
 "Burn Baby Burn" charted at number 13 in the UK and at number 20 in Ireland.
 "Sometimes" charted at number 21 in the UK and at number 41 in Ireland.
 "Candy" charted at number 20 in the UK and at number 25 in Ireland.
-"There's a Star" charted at number 13 in the UK and at number 38 in Ireland.Q and Under the Radar listed Free All Angels as one of the best albums of 2001, and Hot Press named it the Best Irish Album.Brown 2012, p.
-38 "Shining Light" won an Ivor Novello Award for songwriting and "Burn Baby Burn" won NME Single of the Year, and was picked by Q as Single of the Year.
+"There's a Star" charted at number 13 in the UK and at number 38 in Ireland.

+Q and Under the Radar listed Free All Angels as one of the best albums of 2001, and Hot Press named it the Best Irish Album.
+"Shining Light" won an Ivor Novello Award for songwriting and "Burn Baby Burn" won NME Single of the Year, and was picked by Q as Single of the Year.